DAS-OATs/astrocook/README.md

 v0.1 - Start of the project
-v0.2 - First release with a DOI; GUI available; tools for finding lines, determining continuum, and fitting systems
+v0.2 - First release with a DOI; GUI available; tools for finding lines, determining continuum, and fitting systems v0.3 – Transition to Python 3; complete makeover of classes and methods

 ## License